Quick facts and figures

 Fall, Undergraduate, Akron Campus

-Information about Pell Grant recipients is collected for the prior year in the IPEDS Student Financial Aid Survey.
+**Information is collected for the prior year in the IPEDS Student Financial Aid Survey(Includes part time students).

 |* Term FTE is SCH/15 and annual is SCH/30|